 Q: Where do I get my Cadet365 password to complete my application?

 A: Speak in person directly with your level officer.
 Do it early!
 If you leave your application to the last week and have a problem with your account or questions about camps, we will not be able to help you before the deadline.
 Cadet365 is required for many camps which are offered virtually or in a hybrid format with some parts online and some in-person.
 Participation in these camps require Cadet365, so our application process also requires it to ensure your account is activated.
 Click here for more information about Cadet365.
-Passwords for Cadet365 will never be sent to you via email and 690 Squadron will never ask you for your password.
+Passwords for Cadet365 can only be sent to email addresses we already have on file, or given to you in person.
+690 Squadron will never ask you for your password.

 Q: When will I find out if I’m accepted?